tackpablo/nwitter/README.md

 A twitter clone used to learn and explore Google Firebase Authentication, Database and Storage.

 This app was built based on the tutorial from [NomadCoders](https://nomadcoders.co/).
+Some changes have occured since the tutorial was made, and documentation was required to change going from SDK versions 8 to 9.

 ### Project Learning Outcomes